saintUche/Player-Management-System/README.md

 UML design shows how classes are related.
 First the model must be defined, then the model DTO class is used to pass data in one shot from the client to the sever.
 The player service file contains the defined crud functions and the controller sets up the api which the user has access to.

-Got to master branch for files
+Go to master branch for files

 The logic for the ER diagram is as follows.